Emporia USD 253

 Emporia USD 253 is a public unified school district headquartered in Emporia, Kansas, United States.
 The district includes the communities of Emporia, Plymouth, and nearby rural areas.

 Administration

-Emporia Public Schools is currently led by Superintendent Allison Anderson-Harder.
+Emporia Public Schools is led by Superintendent David McGehee.

-Board of Education
+Board of education

-The Emporia Board of Education is currently under the leadership of President Michael Crouch and Vice President Leslie Seeley.
-Other board members include Grant Riles, Doug Epp, Jeremy Dorsey, Art Gutierrez, Melissa Ogleby, Leslie Seeley, and Michael Crouch.
-The board meets on the second and fourth Wednesdays, of each month, at Mary Herbert Education Office (District office).
+The Emporia Board of Education is composed of seven elected citizens from the community and meets on the second and fourth Wednesdays, of each month, at Mary Herbert Education Office (District office).

 Schools

 The school district operates the following schools: